 Lynn Brandon , Associate Professor; Ph.D., Virginia Polytechnic Institute and State University.
 Lifestyle merchandising in home furnishing and apparel products; purchase behavior and evaluative criteria in home furnishings and apparel products.

-Christy A. Crutsinger , Professor and Vice Provost for Faculty Success; Ph.D., Texas Woman’s University.
+Christy A. Crutsinger , Professor, Vice Provost for Faculty Success and Interim Vice Provost for Academic Affairs; Ph.D., Texas Woman’s University.
 Retail industry recruitment and retention; merchandising strategies; adolescent consumer behavior; curriculum development, delivery and assessment; faculty vitality and job satisfaction.

-Jiyoung Kim , Assistant Professor; Ph.D., Ohio State University.
+Jiyoung Kim , Associate Professor; Ph.D., Ohio State University.
 Consumer behavior in online retailing context; cross-cultural comparison of consumer online shopping behavior; sustainable retailing.

-Tammy Kinley , Associate Professor and Department Chair; Ph.D., Texas Tech University.
+Tammy Kinley , Associate Professor; Ph.D., Texas Tech University.
 Garment size issues; vanity sizing; body image and self-esteem; shopping behavior.

-Dee Knight , Associate Professor and Associate Dean of the College of Merchandising, Hospitality and Tourism; Ph.D., Texas Woman’s University.
+Dee Knight , Associate Professor, Associate Dean of the College of Merchandising, Hospitality and Tourism and Acting Department Chair; Ph.D., Texas Woman’s University.
 Retail in digital environments; retail internationalization.

-Sanjukta Pookulangara , Assistant Professor; Ph.D., University of Missouri.
+Sanjukta Pookulangara , Associate Professor; Ph.D., University of Missouri.
 Emerging technologies; consumer behavior; multichannel retailing; social media.

 Department of Merchandising and Digital Retailing

 By pursuing a master’s degree in Merchandising at the University of North Texas, you’ll develop the skills needed to become an accomplished leader in today’s global marketplace.